 To measure the phantom voltage at your mixer’s channel input, get a DC meter and measure between XLR pins 1 and 2.
 Do the same between pins 1 and 3.

 Be aware of voltage sag.
 Microphones draw current through the supply’s resistors, which current causes a drop.

 Power supplies are rated within the total number of milliamps they can provide.
-Check that that the entire current drain of all the mics plugged into the supply doesn’t exceed the supply’s current rating.
+Check that the entire power drain of all the mics plugged into the supply doesn’t exceed the supply’s current rating.

 Avoid having phantom in a patch bay (device or unit featuring a number of jacks) because someone is likely to patch in and cause a pop.
 If you need to patch into a jack with phantom on it, mute the input module that the mic is connected to, or turn down its fader.
 Mic-level patches should be avoided anyway.

 Some supplies cause a hum after you plug in a connection that ties the shell to ground.
 Float the shell.
 This additionally helps to prevent ground loops.
-Since the cable defend carries the DC come back, make sure the shield and its solder connections are secure.
+Since cables carry the DC come back, make sure the shield and solder connections are secure.
 Otherwise, you can expect crackle noises, especially once the cable is moved.